 - Far Infrared Sauna – Many people (Like Sherry Rogers, MD and I) have good results using their Far Infrared Sauna.
 (I drink a big glass of water with electrolytes to replace what I might sweat out.)

 - Epson’s Salts bath – While you are still warm, bundle up and go to bed.

 - Vick’s VapoRub® – This or a similar natural product on the chest and oddly enough even rubbed on the soles of the feet might bring sufficient cough relief safely.
-(Never put it in your nose because molecules of it can get into the lungs.)
+(Never put it in your nose because molecules of it can get into the lungs and cause trouble.)

 - Neti pot – Cleaning the mucous, pollen, dust and pathogens out of the nose and sinuses helps to slow the progression of issues there.
 It also helps stop the drainage that irritates the throat.
 (Regular cleaning of the nasal passage washes away pathogens and is preventive.)
 This link shows an example.
 A mixture of salt and soda can be used in the water.
 Since we don’t know what kind of critters and junk may lurk in tap water, it is safest to use filtered or distilled.
 A drug store product Alcholol also helps.

 - Think positive – Your brain tells your cells what to do, so make sure the messages you send are the right ones.
 For example, tell yourself that you are “feeling better” NOT “coming down with a cold.”